SAP-samples/cloud-extension-html5-sample/mission/launchpad/README.md

 ### Expose HTML5 Applications in Launchpad

-In order that your HTML5 applications are visible to the Launchpad application, you have to currently add some information to the manifest.json file manually.
+In order that your HTML5 applications are visible to the Launchpad application, you have to currently add some information to the manifest.json file.
+This information is added automatically by the [Create Project from Template wizard](https://github.com/SAP-samples/cloud-extension-html5-sample/tree/mission/mission/create-application/develop#develop-the-application-from-project-template) if you have chosen **Yes** to add Fiori Launchpad Configuration.
+You can also add the code snippet in step 3 manually.
 The HTML5 applications you want to expose must be deployed to the same subaccount as the Launchpad.

 For more information, check [Expose HTML5 Applications in Launchpad](https://help.sap.com/viewer/ad4b9f0b14b0458cad9bd27bf435637d/Cloud/en-US/3a0e6d6b791c4c2189f6a0a424188362.html).

 1. Switch to the browser window with **SAP Business Application Studio** and open the Workspace containing your HTML5 project.
 2. Expand your HTML5 project and open the manifest.json file which is under the folder BP -> webapp -> manifest.json
-3. Open the manifest.json and add the following source code inside the **sap.app** section.
+3. Open the manifest.json and check if the following source code inside the **sap.app** section, it is added automatically from the Project creation wizard.
+If you dont have this code snippet, add the following manually.
 Do not forget to add a **,** to this **sap.app** section before you add the code below.

    ```
    "crossNavigation": {